 90 runs, India vs Australia, Mumbai, ICC World Cup 1996

-If you’re a 90s kid, you must have grown up watching Sachin Tendulkar blowing the ball like no one.
-Ind vs Aus cricket world cup 1996 was the beginning of the Tendulkar Era.
-The “Little Master” displayed an impeccable performance and his World Cup legacy found the perfect momentum.
+If you’re a 90s kid, you must have grown up watching Sachin Tendulkar blowing the ball like no one on your small television with your family.
+The “Little Master” displayed an impeccable performance in front of his home crowd and his World Cup legacy found the perfect momentum.
 His career began to take form and he did not look back ever again.

 Though India lost by 16 runs, Tendulkar’s artistry with the bat was clear to the world.
-He displayed a striking 90 before he was knocked out by Waugh.
-In that tournament, Tendulkar averaged a score of 87.16 runs, hitting three half-centuries and two tons.
+He played a striking 90 before he was knocked out by Waugh.
+In that tournament, Tendulkar averaged 87.16, hitting three half-centuries and two tons.

 140* runs, Ind vs Kenya, Bristol, ICC World Cup 1999